1Kanishq/python/OOPS/notes.md

     --> In Concrete class object creation is possible.
     --> We will Override the abstract method by providing impelmentaion inside the code.
     -->

+>Polymorphism
+It is the method of using same operator or method to perform  two or more than 2 operations.